More UI FAQs

 - See statute

-- When does the waiting week go into effect?
+- When did the waiting week go into effect?

-- The waiting week goes into effect with all benefit years starting as of January 1, 2012.
+- The waiting week went into effect with all benefit years starting as of January 1, 2012.

 - How many waiting weeks are possible in a year?

 - A claimant will have to serve one waiting week per benefit year.

 - If my employer lays me off several times a year, will I need to serve a waiting week each time I'm laid off?

 - No. The waiting week is served the first week of a benefit year you would otherwise be eligible for benefits.

 Only one waiting week is served per benefit year.